TRAVEL SACRED INDIA

 no wonder here is found the grace that leads one on to perfect bliss.”

-India holds some of the most holy and sacred places on earth.
+1. India holds some of the most holy and sacred places on earth.

-On our Spiritual Journey to India, we will experience mystical Darjeeling nestled in the rolling mountains and known as the “Queen of the Hills”.
+We experience the mystical Darjeeling nestled in the rolling mountains and known as the Queen of the Hills”.

-The Temple of Goodwill is a magnificent white palace and the etheric retreat of the Master El Morya (Master of Ray 1) located in the Himalayas above the city of Darjeeling.
+The Temple of Good Will is a magnificent white palace and the etheric retreat of the Master El Morya (Master of Ray 1) located in the Himalayas above the city of Darjeeling.
 Magnificent, radiant currents of light pour from his retreat, which also has a physical focus in the hills surrounding the city.
-Here, we will connect with the vibrational energy of the Temple of Goodwill, master El Moyra and archangel Michael who is the angel of Ray 1.
+Here we will connect with the vibrational energy of the temple of goodwill, master ElMyra and archangel Michael who is the angel of Ray 1.
 We will visit Tiger Hill with its amazing breathtaking sunrise over the Kanchenjunga Mountain.
 Dhoom Gompa: One of the famous religious places in Darjeeling.
 We will experience the famous Mahakal shrine sacred to both Hindus and Buddhists.
 Amidst tinkling temple bells and fluttering prayer flags, sit a Hindu priest and a Buddhist lama, performing rituals of both faiths.

 Shah Jahan himself said of the Taj: